Extracting memorized pieces of (copyrighted) books from open-weight language models: Measuring memorization of individual books

-In Figure~\ref{fig:1984:dist:main}, we provide results of this ``panning for gold'' approach for \textsc{Qwen 2.5 72B} for \emph{1984}~\citep{1984} and \textsc{Llama 2 70B} for \emph{We Were Eight Years in Power}~\citep{eightyears}.
-We show each example's extraction probability plotted according to its location (start character position) within the book.
-For these location plots, white gaps along the $x$-axis indicate that an example (with that start position) was not extracted (i.e., has $0\%$ probability).
-A continuous horizontal band of color (associated with the probability on the $y$-axis) would indicate that we can extract the entire book (with respect to $100$-token examples) with that associated probability.
-Both books show varying amounts of memorization. \textsc{Qwen 2.5 72B} memorizes separate regions of \emph{1984}, and to various degrees of probability; \textsc{Llama 2 70B} memorizes fewer and more fragmented pieces of \emph{We Were Eight Years in Power}, and to a lesser degree.\looseness=-1
+We visualize the results of this procedure for \textsc{Llama 3.1 70B} (trained on \texttt{Books3}) on \emph{1984} (in \texttt{Books3}) using top-$k$ decoding ($T\!=\!1$, $k\!=\!40$).
+Figure~\ref{fig:1984:slide:main:scatter} shows a scatterplot of every $100$-token sequence whose suffix we successfully extracted (i.e., $p_\vz\!\geq\!\tau_\text{min}\!=\!0.1\%$).
+Each dot reflects a sequence's extraction probability $p_\vz$ according to its unique start character position within the book.
+White vertical gaps at a given location on the $x$-axis indicate that a sequence with that start-character position was not extracted.
+A continuous horizontal band of blue (associated with a probability $p_\vz$ on the $y$-axis) would indicate that we can extract the entire book---in pieces, with respect to $100$-token sequences---with that associated probability.\looseness=-1